mongodb/docs/source/reference/mongod.rst

 .. option:: --master

-   Configures :option:`mongod` to run this node as a replication :term:`master`.
+   Configures :program:`mongod` to run this node as a replication :term:`master`.

 .. option:: --slave

-   Configures :option:`mongod` to run this node as a replication :term:`slave`.
+   Configures :program:`mongod` to run this node as a replication :term:`slave`.

 .. option:: --source <host>:<port>